gedeschaines/robotics-toolbox-python/README.md

 * Octave 4.0.2

-While Octave is not required to use RTB for Python, it is being utilized to run RTB MATLAB demo and test scripts for comparison with updated RTB for Python demos and tests.
-Several MATLAB and Octave scripts in the RTB v9.8 distribution required modification to execute in Octave 4.0.2.
+While Octave is not required to use RTB for Python, it is being utilized to run RTB for MATLAB<sup>&reg;</sup> demo and test scripts for comparison with updated RTB for Python demos and tests.
+Several MATLAB<sup>&reg;</sup> and Octave scripts in the RTB v9.8 distribution required modification to execute in Octave 4.0.2.
 The modified scripts are provided in the ./Octave/rvctools subdirectory of this distribution.
 As with the Octave scripts in the RTB distribution, simply copy the scripts to the corresponding ./rvctools